2021 BootCamp Speakers and Panelists

 A graduate of the Leadership Cleveland Class of 1993, Richard is a member of the Visiting Committee of the Mandel School of Applied Social Sciences of Case Western Reserve University and he is a presenter on risk management for Assurance Services, Inc., which oversees insurance products for the NASW.
 He is also a board member of the NASW Insurance Company.

-Kelli serves as the strategic engagement leader and vice president of consulting at The Kaleidoscope Group, a full- service diversity and inclusion (D&I) consulting firm based in Chicago.
-In her role, Kelli gives corporations advice on creating a transformative, long-term sustainable D&I journey.
+Kelli is chief strategist at Engaging Solutions, LLC.
+Prior to her work at Engaging Solutions, Kelli served as the strategic engagement leader and vice president of consulting at The Kaleidoscope Group.
+In her role, Kelli advised corporations on creating transformative, long-term sustainable D&I strategies.

 Formerly, Kelli served as Sara Lee’s director of inclusion & diversity for North America.
 At Sara Lee, she created the foundation for D&I success and continued to partner with business leaders to deliver against goals set for the organization.
 Highlights of her achievements at Sara Lee include: